Cabins in Florida with hot tubs

 2 sites · Lodging1 acre · Steinhatchee, FL

-HURRICANE DEBBY DISCOUNT.
-The scalloping is GREAT!!
-Water clarity is clear.
-We have cut our prices to prove the scallops are here.
-If you need a guide - we can put you with someone.
-If you have your own boat we have parking for you.
-Check out Campground in Steinhatchee for the RV Site availability.
+Three Hurricanes in 13 months has not kept us down in The Big Bend of Florida.
+Fishing remains exceptional and we are ready to have you visit Steinhatchee.
+Whether you are coming to fish or explore the Springs and enjoy the beautiful nature - this is your place!
 This Old Florida Fishing Village has so much to offer for a weekend.
 Food, music and great folks.
 We offer two Amish built log cabins at our RV Campground.
 Each cabin has a front porch, one bedroom with queen size bed.
 Living area with a set of bunkbeds, love seat and hand-hewn high-top table and bar stools.
 Two burner stove top, full size microwave and refrigerator.
 Full size bathroom with large walk-in shower.
 Fully furnished with towels and linens as well as dishes, cooking utensils and coffee pot.
 Smart TV with Dish Network.
 Wi-Fi is included.
+The Campground is fenced and gated and we are pet friendly.
+There is a laundry facility on site for the guests.
+There is a fire pit if you want to relax.
+In the summer we have a cowboy pool to cool off after a long day on the water.
 Steinhatchee is located in Taylor County Florida along the Gulf of Mexico.
 Inshore and offshore fishing is year-round.
 Scallop season is July/July to September.
 More than 20 springs are located within 45 minutes of Steinhatchee.
 Too numerous to count are the Florida Wildlife Management areas that are accessible by car and allow for birdwatching and animal siting of deer and wild boar.
 Steinhatchee River is a kayaking, fishing and paddle boarding experience.
 The local restaurants/Marinas are within five minutes of the campground.
-Live music is available at the restaurants/Marinas. **Three Night Minimum is Required until September 2, 2024**
+Live music is available at the restaurants.

 Pets